clavelma/shredder_v2/Content/Shredder/2. Specification/README.md

 ### Template of services

    * Services to clients
-       * The shredder shall enable the ABS&PLA plastic from 3D printing scraps to be reduce into big or medium chips
+       * The shredder shall enable the ABS&PLA plastic from 3D printing scraps to be reduce into medium or small chips.
-       * The shredder shall enable the thermoformable plastic from thermoformable plastic plate scraps to be reduce into big or medium chips
+       * The shredder shall enable the thermoformable plastic from thermoformable plastic plate scraps to be reduce into medium or small chips.
    * Services to users
-       * The shredder shall enable the plastic from user's personal collect to be reduce into big or medium chips
+       * The shredder shall enable the plastic from user's personal collection to be reduce into medium or small chips.
    * Services to partners
-       *  The shredder shall enable the plastic from partner's personal collect to be reduce into big or medium chips
+       * The shredder shall enable the plastic from partner's personal collect to be reduce into medium or small chips.
    * Services to media
-       * x
+       * The shredder will serve as a functional example of low tech solution for plastic recycling.
    * Services to european standards
-       * x
+       * The shredder will meet the safety and working standard conditions based on european standards.
    * Services to environment
-       * x
+       * The shredder in all ramifications, will be safe to use and environmental friendly.

 ## 4. Constraint *(Synonyms: non function requirement)*